NHOrus/srwq-compilation/episode-38.md

 "Huh?"

 "I want him back.
 I'd give my other hand just to see him standing there, giving a snide comment or trying not to look bored when people talk science...
-I don't know, maybe its just the painkillers, or the stress, or the fact that it was just so sudden and I didn't see it, I was blinded by the blast and they just told me he was dead later...But right now, I want him back.
+I don't know, maybe its just the painkillers, or the stress, or the fact that it was just so sudden and I didn't see it, I was blinded by the blast and they just told me he was dead later...
+But right now, I want him back.
 Thats... thats all I know."

 A tear rolls down her cheek as she settles on the trolley.
 Kusuha and the other nurse wheel her into the operating theatre.
 You're left alone, watching Irm chat with his father and Kai whispering to a groggy Hugo.